devendrk/signupForm/README.md

-## This project is done as my workPlacement project.
+## This project is done as my work placement project.

 ### signupForm (switch the branch to view the code).